fgolemo/3D-IQTT/README.md

 ### How to use

 Check out the file `scripts/1-load-train-data.py`.
 That file contains a self-contained example on how to load the different datasets.
 You just have to change the directoy in line `10`.

+On macosx, before using the script, make sure you have a ~/.matplotlib/matplotlibrc file with:

+    backend: TkAgg